Sleep trouble. Violent behaviour. Mental health. Menstrual cycles. All these and more have at one time or another been associated with the Moon.

-One of the oldest objects in The Moon exhibition at the National Maritime Museum is a Mesopotamian tablet from 172 BCE.
-It describes how to ward off the evil effects of a lunar eclipse, which were believed to threaten the life of the king.
+One of the oldest objects in the 2019 The Moon exhibition at the National Maritime Museum was a Mesopotamian tablet from 172 BCE.
+The tablet describes how to ward off the evil effects of a lunar eclipse, which were believed to threaten the life of the king.

 In ancient Greece and Rome by contrast, girls were given crescent-shaped amulets on their birthday to protect them from evil spirits.
 Women also wore them to improve fertility and for protection during childbirth.

 By the 16th century, tracking the Moon's position had become an "essential part" of medicine according to Louise Devoy, curator of Royal Observatory Greenwich.
 The chart below shows one way in which physicians would determine how the Moon affected their patients.